Milk and snacks

 If your child prefers, you may provide a packed lunch in a sealed box clearly (named) with a non fizzy drink in an unbreakable container or carton.

 All children eat their lunch in the school hall in two sittings.

 There were no rumbling tummies during SATs tests in mid May with most Year 6 children enjoying a slap up breakfast prepared by Marianne, the Cook and Chris each morning before they began the tests.
 We are very grateful to our local Warner Budgen store for providing the ingredients free of charge.

-Please note the price of a school lunch will rise to £2.25 from September.
+Please note the price of a school lunch is £2.25 from September.